Asset Retirement Project

 The Asset Retirement Project (ARP) will remove obsolete assets, unsafe buildings and hazardous material while increasing site safety and aesthetic appeal, which will prepare our campus for the future requirements of diversifying our energy sources.
 This project brings us one step closer to our sustainable energy future.

-Over the next four weeks, the project team will be working on the following:
+Over the past few weeks, our ARP team has been working on the following:

 - Demolition noise from the construction equipment, which will be mitigated by limiting work to daytime production hours only (ie. 7:00am to 4:00pm)

 - Localised airbourne dust, which will be mitigated by mist mechanisms and stockpile covers

 - Increased truck traffic along Cemetery Road to remove building materials and engine components, which will be mitigated by flag men while trucks enter and exit the demolition site.

 Project safety signage and project barriers are in place surrounding all demolition and work/project areas.
 All project areas are limited to the BELCO Serpentine Road campus only.

 We ask our neighbours, passersby and campus visitors/guests to observe all safety signage and to not enter or attempt to enter any marked project areas in order to protect the safety of everyone.